 Taking up new hobbies can boost your mood, productivity, and creativity.
 Not to mention that you still have the chance of ending up choosing some more sustainable activities that are harmless to the environment.

-Thinking about this, I have chosen some eco-friendly hobbies to inspire you this summer.
+Thinking about this, I have chosen some eco-friendly activities to inspire you to take up new hobbies this summer.

 I do confess that it took me a while to understand the fascination of British people with gardening.
 It was only when I had my first visit to a garden centre that I could understand the hype about it.
 Gardening is a great practice!